leknarf/loadcanary/doc/nodeload.md

 ### Other options:

 The global HTTP server will automatically shutdown after `run(...)` finishes and emits the `'end'` event.
 This allows the process to terminate after the load test finishes if nothing else is running.
-To keep the server running, set stayAlive:
+To keep the server running, set keepAlive:

     var loadtest = nl.run(...);
-    loadtest.stayAlive = true;
+    loadtest.keepAlive = true;

 ### Test Definition: